den-materials/terminal-basics-navigating-the-filesystem/readme.md

 ### Modifying multiple files at the same time

-Now, if you're making a whole bunch of files/folders, `mkdir` `rm` and `touch` can be used to create and remove more than one file/directory at the same time.
+Now, if you're making a whole bunch of files/folders, `mkdir` `rm` and `touch` can be used to create or remove more than one file/directory at the same time.

 Try it out.
 First, `ls` to see what you have in there and then: